-- A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture. - There was an active patient participation group. - The service was transparent, collaborative and open with stakeholders about performance.
+- A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services.
+For example the in-house Podiatry service had been maintained to ensure patients had easy access to this service. - There was an active patient participation group. - The service was transparent, collaborative and open with stakeholders about performance.